Skip to content

 How signing works

-You never call auths-sign directly.
-Git handles the integration transparently.
+You never call auths-sign or the hook directly.
+Git handles both transparently.

 Make a signed commit